Gaming deals: Titanfall 2 for $5, Red Dead Redemption for $10, GTA V for $20 and more

 $20 off Red Dead Redemption 2: One of 2018's top games is 33 percent off.

+Xbox digital games for $10 and under: Pick up Star Wars Battlefront and Metro titles for as little as $5.

-Nintendo's "Mario Day" sale: Get a Switch with one of five Mario games for $30 off; $20 discounts on the digital versions of those same Mario games are available (now through March 16, though many retailers appear to be sold out now).
+Nintendo's "Mario Day" sale: Get a Switch with one of five Mario games for $30 off, now through March 16.
+(The Best Buy and Walmart deals are now actually better than they were earlier in the week.)

 Details and direct buying links are below.
 The only "catch" here is that these games are in disc format, not digital (unless otherwise noted).
 Note that CNET may get a share of revenue from the sale of products featured on this page.

-Updated March 12: GTA V deal added; drop Xbox version of Call of Duty WWII because it's no longer discounted.
+Updated March 13: Dropped Call of Duty WWII because it's no longer discounted.
+Verified other deals are still active and available.
+Earlier: GTA V deal added.

 Originally published March 11.

-Note: Editors' note: Grand Theft Auto and the Red Dead Redemption games are published by Take Two Interactive.
-That company's CEO, Strauss Zelnick, is currently serving as interim chairman of the board of CBS, CNET's parent company.